aronluigi/sails-cbes/README.md

 ### Document expiration (ttl)

-In order to use the document expiration functionality, the model mapping should contain an additional entry, "_ttl", as in the following example:
+In order to use the document expiration functionality, the model should contain an additional entry, "ttl", as in the following example:

 ```javascript
 module.exports = {